Powerful Unreal Engine Plugin that imports assets from FModel

 Example Use:

-• Porting materials, data assets, data tables (see more here)
+• Importing materials, data assets, and data tables — see more

 • Porting physics assets for skeletal meshes